 OrganiseUs is serious about diversity.
 We want to grow digital skills and organising capacity across a diverse sector of our community.

-If you're working on a localised, marginalised or community campaign, are an Indigenous or Torres Strait Islander campaigner, or you work for a non-profit with an annual turnover of less than $1 million and would like to attend, we have a great range of scholarships!
+We offer scholarships for people working on localised, marginalised or community campaigns, Indigenous or Torres Strait Islander campaigners, or people working for a non-profit with an annual turnover of less than $1 million.

 If you would love to put this world-class training to immediate use through on-the-job experience at Australia's national environmental non-profit, then look at our Internship Scholarships!